ibm-cloud-docs/openwhisk/namespaces.md

   ```
   {: pre}

-4. Before creating entities in the namespace, set your CLI context to the namespace by targeting it.
+4. Before you can create entities in the namespace, you must set your CLI context to the namespace by targeting it.

   ```
   ibmcloud fn property set --namespace <namespace_name_or_id>